 - A copy of your prenuptial agreement or the original;

 - A copy of the divorce agreement or original; (divorce by consent);

 - A copy of your marriage certificate or the original;

-- A copy of your wife’s Tabian Baan;
+- Also a copy of your wife’s Tabian Baan;

 - A copy of your children birth certificate or originals;

-- A copy of your rental agreement or property deed;
+- As well as a copy of your rental agreement or property deed;

 - A copy of any usufruct if you have one or the original.